-My articles on the Webflow blog were written while I was in Paris, New York, or a beer festival in southern Germany.
-And that’s just across the last few weeks.
-Throughout these travels, I’ve been working full-time.
+I've written for Webflow from Paris, New York, and a beer festival in southern Germany.
+While working full-time.
 But I haven’t been making work/life compromises.

-If earning money while traveling throughout the world’s most beautiful cities appeals to you, then I'm writing this just for you–to convince you to take the plunge.
+If earning money while traveling the world appeals to you, then I'm writing this to convince you to take the plunge.

-If you’re a designer who’s working a full-time job, maybe you need convincing—I’m here to do that too.
-If you’re already a full-on freelancer, see if you can pick up a few new ideas.
+If you’re a designer working as a full-time employee, maybe you need convincing — I’m here to do that too.
+If you’re already a full-on freelancer, maybe you'll pick up a few new ideas.

 The really good news is that, if you’re a web designer, you have it far easier than most other professions.
 Why?
-Because you have skills that are in demand.
-Every company wants a site.
-Plus, your web design skills can be used for either short-term projects or for long-term ongoing work.
-This means that you can coordinate the types of freelancing contracts you take to fit your travel schedules.
+Because your skills are in demand.
+Every business needs and wants a site.
+Your web design skills can be used on short-term projects or for ongoing, long-term work.
+This means you can coordinate the types of freelancing contracts you take to fit your travel schedule.

 And since everything relating to web design is web-based anyway, you don’t need to be in any particular location for a set amount of time.

 The benefits of freelancing are all about freedom:

 Freedom from commuting – save yourself the cost, stress, and time of commuting.